Marchev-Science/case-multi-agent-system-for-automated-data-science/docs/RESOURCES.md

 - `faiss-cpu` or hand-rolled cosine similarity in numpy — for RAG retrieval if your framework doesn't ship one.
 - `optuna` — hyperparameter search if you go there.
 - `pytest` — testing.
 - `kaggle` — the official CLI for data download.
+- openshell by nVidia - sandboxing for agents

 ## What not to bother with